damianhakert/damianhakert.github.io/source/_posts/2016-01-25-future-front-end-development.markdown

 title: "The future of the front end"
 date: 2016-01-25
 comments: true
-author: Heather McNamee
+author: Jacob Schatz
-author_twitter: nearlythere
+author_twitter: jakecodes
 image_title: '/images/unsplash/kitchen.jpg'
 ---

+Hi!
+I'm Jacob Schatz Principle Front End Engineer at [GitLab](http://about.gitlab.com).

 When I started here at GitLab in December 2015, I felt like I’d joined the cool-kid club.
 I’d heard about the job on HackerNews, and thought, “I’ll apply for it and it would be awesome if I got it.”
 And I got the job!